High Yield Ratio Recruitment: What is it?

 Yield ratios, costs and time

-When creating yield ratios you get to a % likelihood that a candidate from that sourcing channel will be hired but each channel will have separate hiring costs.
-Referrals may have a referral bonus, agencies will have recruiter fees and job boards have posting or subscription costs.
+When creating yield ratios, you get the percentage likelihood that a candidate from that sourcing channel will be hired, but each channel will have separate hiring costs.
+Referrals may have a referral bonus; agencies will have recruiter fees, and job boards will have posting or subscription costs.

-Each sourcing channel will also have a time investment, job postings require you to do the initial candidate sift, agency candidates and referrals tend to remove the need for this.
+Each sourcing channel will also require a time investment.
+Well-crafted job postings require you to do the initial candidate sift, while agency candidates and referrals tend to remove the need for this.

-You’ll need to factor these costs (time and money) into the decision on where to invest your recruitment budget.
+You’ll need to factor these costs (time and money) into your decision about where to invest your recruitment budget.

 Tip #1: Get meaningful data

 The only thing worse than no data is bad data.
-If you deal with a small number of hires per year, then the yield ratios won’t be reliable.
-We recommend only conducting yield ratio analysis once you’ve hired a minimum of 20 people into the same role.
+If you deal with a few hires yearly, the yield ratios won’t be reliable.
+We recommend only conducting yield ratio analysis once you’ve hired at least 20 people into the same role.

 Tip # 2: Build a yield ratio pyramid

-By calculating the yield ratio on different levels, we can build a recruitment yield pyramid.
+We can build a recruitment yield pyramid by calculating the yield ratio on different levels.
 For example, we plan to open four positions for salespeople.

-• We know that the interview to hire ratio is 20%, so we need approximately 20 candidates at interviews
+• We know that the interview-to-hire ratio is 20%, so we need approximately 20 candidates for interviews.

 In closing